Follow a manual added linkFollow a manual added link

 Meetings

-The Society meetings are held on Thursday evenings at 7:30pm on the main Cranfield campus, except when events or lectures are organised elsewhere.
+The Society meetings are held on Tuesday evenings at 7:30pm on the main Cranfield campus, except when events or lectures are organised elsewhere.
 As much as the weather permits, observation at Loxham Observatory is prioritised.
-Special observing sessions are arranged, not necessarily Thursdays, to enable newcomers to gain experience or to observe incidental astronomical events.
+Special observing sessions are arranged, not necessarily Tuesdays, to enable newcomers to gain experience or to observe incidental astronomical events.

 The Observatory